 The gas port size for our Bloodline & Purebred barrels have been sized according to the caliber and length of each barrel.
 The goal is to take dwell times, reliability, and a long service life into account.
 We have also taken the extra effort to make sure that our barrels perform well under punishing conditions both suppressed and un-suppressed.
 Unfortunately, we cannot disclose more seeing as these measurements are proprietary production information.

-We make barrels with pistol, carbine, mid-length, and rifle length gas systems.
+We make barrels with pistol, carbine, mid-length, intermediate and rifle length gas systems.
+Our 11.5” & 12.5” K9 series features our proprietary Patrol Length gas system.
 These are noted in the individual barrel descriptions as well as twist rates, crown options, and thread patterns.

 We currently machine the “journal” or seating area to accommodate a .750 diameter gas block for all our barrels.
 This includes our Bloodline and Purebred barrel families (9mm not included).
 The reasoning behind this choice is to give the customer a level of continuity and parts compatibility between platforms.
 All too often builders tend to re-barrel or re-chamber their uppers, why should they also be forced to spend additional money on another gas block if they do not have to?
 We build a lot of uppers & rifles ourselves for personal or training use, so we know these plights too well.
 As always, we recommend that you use the proper tools and techniques when installing one of our barrels.
 If you do not have the correct tools always play it safe and seek out a competent gunsmith.